Mahmut Esat Bozkurt: Life

 Mahmut Esat was born to Hasan Bey of Hacı Mahmutoğulları in Kuşadası, Aydın Vilayet during the Ottoman Empire era in 1892.
 His family came to Kuşadası from Mora as refugees because of the Greek uprising.
 His father, Hasan Bey, became mayor of Kuşadası in 1900.
 He finished the idadi (high school) in İzmir in 1908.
 The same year he entered the Istanbul University's School of Law, from which he graduated in 1912.
 He traveled to Fribourg, Switzerland for further studies.
 He completed his doctorate thesis Du régime des capitulations ottomanes ("On the Capitulations of the Ottoman Empire") with summa cum laude, "highest honor" at the University of Fribourg.
 In Lausanne, he served as the leader of the Turkish Student Association.
 As such he worked closely with Şükrü Saraçoğlu, then a leader of the Turkish society in Geneva.

-In June 1919, after Greek landing at Smyrna, he returned home to join the nationals in the Turkish War of Independence.
+In June 1919, after Greek landing at Smyrna, he returned home to join the Kemalists in the Turkish War of Independence.
 He secretly traveled in an Italian ship together with Saraçoğlu.
 The ship was also carrying ammunition to the Italian occupation troops in Anatolia.
 Although he was arrested by the Italians, he managed to escape.